It’s been a while!

 The nurses asked me to look to the side to the little plastic bassinet where they would put the baby.
 Then I felt some tugging.
 I wasn’t sure exactly what was being pulled or moved (later on I would learn that in a C-section, a small incision is made and then the doctor tears it open to get to the baby).
 And then I heard it: my baby girl’s first cry.
 In an instant I felt so many emotions, but most of all, I felt relief.
-The one thing I had wanted was for her to be born safely and healthily, and her gurgled cry was her way of telling me that she had arrived and was okay.
+The one thing I had wanted was for her to be born safely and healthily, and her gurgled cry was her way of telling me that she was okay.

 The nurses put her in the bassinet and quickly cleaned her off.
 She cried when they cleared her mouth and nose but in between, she was quiet.
 After wrapping her in a towel, the nurses brought her to me and put her next to my face.
 At this point, I began feeling very sleepy from the anesthetic and when they told me to kiss her, I had a lot of difficulty.
 Looking back, I wish I was less loopy to enjoy the moment.